doryunger-alpineeagle/personio-automation/README.md

 **What this does:**
 - Runs at 9:30 AM on the 1st day of each month
 - Automatically fills the previous month's timecards (using `PREVIOUS_MONTH=true`)
+- Runs in headless mode (no browser window, perfect for automated execution)
 - Changes to the project directory before running
 - Logs output to `logs/personio-cron.log`
 - Works reliably for all months (including February with 28/29 days)